 Óscar Ortega Montero

-Óscar Ortega Montero is a Junior Lecturer in Postcolonial and Contemporary Literatures and Cultures in English at the University of Barcelona.
+Óscar Ortega Montero is a Junior Lecturer in Postcolonial and Contemporary Literatures and Cultures in English both at the University of Barcelona and the Autonomous University of Barcelona.
 He is currently completing his Ph.D. dissertation, which focuses on the study of a/biographical accounts of people living with HIV/AIDS in post-apartheid South Africa.
 His research interests also include Energy Humanities, Postcolonial theory, (Documentary) Film and Identity Studies. Óscar has participated in several international conferences and has been awarded grants to teach as a visiting lecturer in the United States (CIEE-UB) and Hungary (ERASMUS+).

 contact details: email@example.com